WOLLASTON GARDEN CLUB

 The Treasurer shall pay all bills after approval by the President.
-The account shall be audited by the Auditor and reported in full at the first Board and Club meetings in September.
+The account shall be audited by the Auditor and reported in full to the Board and Club members annually.

 ARTICLE VI – BOARD

 The Board shall be comprised of the elected officers (the Executive Committee) and the chairs of the Standing Committees.
-The Standing Committees shall be: Awards, Civic Beautification, Conservation, Flower Arrangements, Greens Sale, Horticulture, Hospitality, Library, Membership, Plant Sale, Press and Publicity, Program, Raffles, Remembrance and Yearbook Editor.
+The Standing Committees, when convened, shall be: Awards\Archives, Civic Beautification, Conservation, Floral Arrangements, Garden Therapy, Greens Sale, Horticulture, Hospitality, Library, Membership, Plant Sale, Press and Publicity, Program, Raffles, Remembrance, Special Projects, Website, Yearbook and Youth.
 The President shall fill any vacancy that occurs.

 The President with the approval of the Board shall appoint Ad Hoc Committees as needed.

 ARTICLE VII – MEETINGS

 This Club shall meet on the third Thursday of each month, from September through May, alternating day/evening, when possible.
 The Club’s fiscal year shall begin on July 1st in accordance with the Guidelines of the Garden Club Federation of Massachusetts, Inc. A quorum shall constitute twenty-five percent (25%) of the members.